Ann Van Hoey

 • Openluchtmuseum Bokrijk, Genk, Belgium

-• Keramiekmuseum Princessehof, Leeuwarden, The Netherlan
+• Keramiekmuseum Princessehof, Leeuwarden, The Netherlands

 • Everson Museum of Art, Syracuse, New York, USA

-• Musée des Beaux-Arts, Lyon France
+• Musée des Beaux-Arts, Lyon, France

 Solo exhibitions at the gallery